Marquette Castle: Van Heemskerk (c. 1250-1475)

 Count William II of Holland, who ruled from 1247 to 1256 ordered the construction of roads and castles in order to subdue the West Frisians.
 Heemskerk Castle, then known as huys te Eemskercke was one of these.
 It led to an unusually high concentration of castles around Heemskerk.
 See Oud Haerlem Castle for details of this concentration and a map.

 The exact role of the count in the construction of Marquette is unknown.
 He might have build the round water castle, or a building on the outer bailey.
 In January 1300 Gerard II van Heemskerk transferred his allodial Heemskerk Castle to John II, Count of Holland, and had it granted back to him as a fief inheritable by sons, daughters and even sideways.

 Gerard's son Gerard III van Heemskerk (c.
 1300–1358) was a leader of the Cod Alliance during the Hook and Cod wars.
 He held Dirk III van Brederode prisoner at Marquette in 1354.

 In October 1358 Gerard's son Wouter van Heemskerk (c.
 1330 - 1380) tried to assassinate Reinoud van Brederode, bailiff of Kennemerland.
 Reinoud escaped, and regent Count Albert started a siege of Heemskerk Castle in November.
 In March 1359 the castle surrendered.
 Wouter and his wife were allowed to leave with some of their personal possessions.
 The castle itself was occupied by the count.
 After the siege Wouter's role in the assassination was investigated.
 He had to pay 7000 shield shields for reconciliation.
 In 1380 Wouter died without legal offspring.

 Van Zevenbergen (1475-1560)

 In 1475 Joost van Strijen lord of Zevenbergen (?-1476), inherited Heemskerk Castle from his grandmother Clementina van Heemskerk.
 In 1529 his sister Maria van Strijen van Zevenbergen transferred it to her son Corneille of Berghes (c.1500-1560).
 He became Prince-Bishopric of Liège in 1538.
 In 1544 Corneille resigned and got married.
 He died without legal offspring.

 Van Arenberg (1560-1610)

-In 1560 Jean de Ligne, Duke of Arenberg (1525-1568) inherited Heemskerk Castle as nephew of Corneille.
+In 1560 Jean de Ligne, Count of Arenberg (1525-1568) inherited Heemskerk Castle as nephew of Corneille.
 Jean was killed in the first year of the Eighty Years' War.
 His family moved south when the county fell to the rebels.
 During the Twelve Years' Truce many fugitives on both sides took the opportunity to sell estates that they had fled.
-This also applied to the Arenberg's.
+This also applied to the Arenbergs.